SCOPE

 What is SCOPE?

-Safer Care for Older Persons (in residential) Environments (SCOPE) which took place from September, 2018 – April, 2019 is a randomized controlled trial which examined the effect of a quality improvement (QI) intervention that empowered Care Aides to take the lead on improvement strategies within their nursing home.
+Safer Care for Older Persons (in residential) Environments (SCOPE) took place from September 2018 to April 2019 as a randomized controlled trial examining the effect of a quality improvement (QI) intervention that empowered health care aides to take the lead on improvement strategies within their nursing home.
 SCOPE also aimed to improve the quality of work life for staff, demonstrated by measures of work engagement, staff empowerment and job satisfaction.

 Throughout the year that the intervention took place, teams received regular coaching from the SCOPE Quality Advisor and participated in monthly teleconferences.
 They also attended four Learning Congresses - events that brought together all teams to participate in educational sessions, and share their challenges.